kostya/to_query/README.md

 # to_query

 ActiveSupport to_query method for Crystal.
+Fast implementation.

 ## Installation